-Find out how the Jaguar, Jazzmaster and Mustang offset-body guitars became synonymous with alternative rock and shoegaze, and check our guide to help you choosing from all the different versions available today!
+Find out how the Fender Jaguar, Jazzmaster and Mustang offset-body guitars became synonymous with alternative rock and shoegaze, and check our guide to help you choosing from all the different versions available today!

-Yes, the new Ryan Jarman guitar may be "cool", but it's not for everyone.
-Most guitarists interested in more conventional styles such as classic rock, metal, or blues tend to gravitate to classic designs like the Les Paul, Stratocaster and Telecaster or, in the case of metal players, guitars specifically designed for the style, by brands such as Ibanez or Schecter.
+Most guitarists who are interested in more conventional styles tend to gravitate towards classic designs like the Les Paul, Stratocaster and Telecaster - or, in the case of metal players, guitars specifically designed for the style, by brands such as Ibanez or Schecter.

 In The Sixities: Surf's Up!

-It perhaps looked too futuristic, and wasn't as straight-forward as the guitars Jazz musicians were used to play, with its innovative bridge, "soapbar" pickups and new dual-circuit.
+It perhaps looked too futuristic, and wasn't as straight-forward as the guitars Jazz musicians were used to playing, with its innovative bridge, "soapbar" pickups and new dual-circuit.
 However, the Jazzmaster was quickly adopted by some surf-rock bands like The Ventures, and even The Beach Boys.

-For this reason, when Fender released the Jaguar, which was designed as an "improved" Jazzmaster, the promotional images were all beach-themed!
+For this reason, when Fender released the Jaguar - which was designed as an "improved" Jazzmaster - the promotional images were all beach-themed!

-Of course, once the surf-music craze was over, at the end of the decade, the sales of both the Jazzmaster and Jaguar guitars declined.
-Few artists outside of the surf genre could be seen playing this type of guitar, the most notable one was a pre-fame Jimi Hendrix.
+Of course by the end of the decade the surf-music craze was over, and so the sales of both the Jazzmaster and Jaguar guitars declined.
+Few artists outside of the surf genre could be seen playing these guitars - the most notable one was a pre-fame Jimi Hendrix.

 Television, Sonic Youth & My Bloody Valentine

 As cash-strapped punk musicians, Tom Verlaine and Richard Lloyd bought those models simply because they were cheaper back then.
-For this same reason, Elvis Costello also bought a Jazzmaster back in the seventies, which became his main guitar for many years.
+For this same reason, Elvis Costello acquired a Jazzmaster back in the seventies, which would eventually became his main guitar for many years.

 But the greatest advocates of Jazzmasters and Jaguars were another New York band, Sonic Youth, who used these models from 1980 up until their split in 2013.

 Across the pond, My Bloody Valentine were the most influential UK band who'd almost exclusively use Jaguars and Jazzmasters.